MKilani/FAAL/README.md

 - word1 (String): IPA transcription of the first word to be aligned.
 - word2 (String): IPA transcription of the second word to be aligned.
 - printResults (Boolean): print the results in the console - True = print all the alignments found; False = print only the best alignment.
-- optionExternalFunction (Integer): select if using or not an external function - 0 = do not use any external function; 1 = use external function from config. folder; 2 = use function provided as next argument
+- optionExternalFunction (Integer): select if using or not an external function - 0 = use default settings (with automatic selection of Global or Corrected Global Similarity Score); 1 = use external function from config. folder; 2 = use function provided as next argument; 3 = use only the Global Similarity Score; 4 = use only the default Corrected Global Similarity Score
 - externalFunction (String): alternative function to use for the calculation of the Corrected Global Similarity Score.
 See readme.md and config/external_corr_glob_sim_score_function.txt for details about the options and syntax of the formula.

 The new function must be passed as a string.
 Basic mathematical operators are recognized, and the following values for the alignment can be retrieved from FAAL and used in the new function: